sujanach-rya/real_time_weather_detection/README.md

 ## License

-MIT License – Feel free to use/modify. © 2025 [Your Name/Org].
+MIT License – Feel free to use/modify

 ## Acknowledgments